StarRocks/starrocks/docs/administration/User_privilege.md

 * Role

 StarRocks can create roles with customized names.
 A role is a collection of permissions.
 A newly created user can be given a role with corresponding permissions.
-Subsequent changes to the permissions apply to all users granted with the role.
+Subsequent changes to the permissions apply to all users granted the role.

 * User Property